 If you already own APO DP and it is delivering quality forecasts to your supply chain, then there is no need to spend the capital on IBP S&OP as it will deliver no additional functionality in this area.

 If your S&OP process could benefit from being able to quickly get a read on how changes in forecast, pricing, costs, and capacity can affect your business (and really, who isn’t in this category…), then I would suggest that you take a hard look at IBP S&OP.

 If you DO NOT already own APO Demand Planning:

 If you do not have APO DP and your forecasting needs are fairly simplistic, I would also suggest that IBP S&OP might be a really good fit for you.
-The forecasting it provides is adequate enough for most and will be bolstered by the ability to quickly determine business outcomes.
+The forecasting it provides is adequate enough for most.
+It will also be bolstered by the ability to quickly determine business outcomes.
 Also, IBP should be a bit easier to implement and support in the long run.

 If your forecasting needs are more complex (causal forecasting, sporadic demand algorithms, etc.) then APO DP is a tool you should consider as well as considering IBP S&OP for all the reasons listed above.
-Implementation options here can be somewhat flexible, depending on your budget and requirements as you could install DP first then IBP, install IBP first then DP, or install both at the same time.
+Implementation options here can be somewhat flexible, depending on your budget and requirements.
+You could install DP first then IBP, install IBP first then DP, or install both at the same time.